-Observation notes form part of the candidate's evidence and must describe how well the activity has been carried out ather than stating the steps/ actions the candidate has taken.
-The notes must be very test riptive and focus on the quality of the performance in such a way that comparison between performances can be made.
+Observation notes form part of the candidate's evidence and must describe how well the activity has been carried or Dather than stating the steps/ actions the candidate has taken.
+The notes must be very rescriptive and focus on the quality of the performance in such a way that comparisons between performances can be made.
 They must provide sufficient, appropriate evidence that can be used by the marker (and moderator) to mark the performance using the marking grid.

-Identifying what is about the performances that is different between candidates can clarify the qualities that are important to record.
-Each candidate is likely to carry out the same steps so a checklist of this information would not help differentiate between them.
-However qualitative comments on how well they do it, and quantitative records of accuracy and olerances would.
+Identifying which is about the performances that is different between candidates can clarify the charties that are important to record.
+Each candidate is likely to carry out the same stops so a checklist of this information would not help differentiate between them.
+How dualitative comments on how well they do it, and quantitative records of accuracy and olerances would.